uapi-group/kernel-features/README.md

   https://github.com/systemd/systemd/commit/8939eeae528ef9b9ad2a21995279b76d382d5c81.

-  **Usecase:** In systemd we generally would prefer using `fexecve()` to safely and rece-freely invoke processes, but the fact that `comm` is useless after invoking a process that way makes the call unfortunately hard to use for systemd.
+  **Usecase:** In systemd we generally would prefer using `fexecve()` to safely and race-freely invoke processes, but the fact that `comm` is useless after invoking a process that way makes the call unfortunately hard to use for systemd.